AI Evaluations

 Types of Evaluation

 Benchmarks.
 Standardized tasks compare models on math, coding, reading, science, reasoning, language, multimodal understanding, tool use, or domain knowledge.
+Their value depends on validity, clean test data, scoring discipline, and resistance to benchmark contamination.

 Behavioral safety evals.
-These test whether a model refuses or complies with dangerous, disallowed, manipulative, discriminatory, or policy-violating requests.
+These test whether a model refuses or complies with dangerous, disallowed, manipulative, discriminatory, privacy-invasive, or policy-violating requests.

 Autonomy evals.
 These measure whether a system can plan, use tools, recover from errors, pursue subgoals, conduct long-horizon tasks, or operate with limited human intervention.
+They are especially sensitive to capability elicitation, scaffold design, and the evaluator's time budget.

 Frontier Evaluations